anthonyhu/anthonyhu.github.io/_posts/2019-12-07-python-environment.md

 Use conda to create a custom environment for the project.

 1. Install [miniconda](https://docs.conda.io/en/latest/miniconda.html), which is a lightweight installer of conda.
-2. At the root of our project repository, create an `environment.yml` file that contains all the dependencies of our project (example below).
+2. At the root of your project repository, create an `environment.yml` file that contains all the dependencies of your project (example below).
-3. In this repository, run `conda env create` to create a conda environment as specified in the yaml file.
+3. In this repository, run `conda env create` to create a conda environment as specified in the `environment.yml` file.
-4. Every time we update the `environment.yml` with additional packages, simply run the command `conda env update`.
+4. Every time we update `environment.yml` (add/delete packages), simply run the command `conda env update` to update the associated conda environment.

 Here is an example of an `environment.yml` file.